BEST PLACES TO VISIT IN EACH STATE

 Australia is a country of immense diversity and natural beauty.
 It is a veritable adventure playground, bursting with exciting places to explore.
 Every state and territory has an abundance of stunning attractions, both natural and manmade, including 19 UNESCO heritage listed sites.

 However, trying to see all of the country in one visit is totally out of the question.
 Everything is located far and wide and requires hours of travel.
 It’s hard to comprehend the enormous size of this land, especially if you hail from a small country.
 I’ve lived here my whole life and haven’t seen even half.
 But I have managed to visit all states, except for the Northern Territory, which is on my Australia travel bucket list next.

-I hope this list gives you heaps of inspiration and wanderlust.
+I hope this list gives you heaps of inspiration and wanderlust for Australia.

-Capital city is Melbourne, which is consistently ranked in top most liveable cities in the world.
+Capital city is Melbourne, which is consistently ranked in the top most liveable cities in the world.

 Victoria is one of the smallest states in the country but packed with attractions.

 Best places to see here:

-- Melbourne – iconic Flinders St Station, Eureka Skydeck at Southbank, Docklands, St Kilda Beach, Williamstown beach.
+- Melbourne – iconic Flinders St Station, Shrine of Remembrance, Eureka Skydeck at Southbank, Docklands, St Kilda Beach, Williamstown beach.